-Taking place at St Paul's Church, the puppet festival will have a special significance; it's a stone's throw away from the spot where diarist Samuel Pepys first recorded his delight at seeing Mr Punch in action in May 1662.
+The puppet festival takes place at St Paul's Church.
+The location has a special significance; it's a stone's throw away from the spot where diarist Samuel Pepys first recorded his delight at seeing Mr Punch in May 1662.

 The celebrations kick off with a Grand Procession at 11am through the streets of Covent Garden.
-The Superior Brass Band will lead the way to a the commemorative Mr Punch blue plaque in the Piazza, where there'll be a special birthday toast to the puppet.
+The Superior Brass Band will lead the way to the commemorative Mr Punch plaque in the Piazza.
+Raise your glasses to the puppet for a special birthday toast, celebrating 357 years of showbiz.

 The fun will go on until 5:30pm, and, as it's free and non-ticketed, you can pop in for a little while, or make a day of it.